 To request to transfer credit from study abroad so that it will count towards the French major at UVA, students should print, complete, and bring to the French Department office the

 College of Arts and Sciences Study Abroad Course Approval Form, which can be found in your application.
 When possible, this form should be accompanied by complete course descriptions for the courses you wish approved.
 Once the Department has approved your request, you should take this form to the Transfer Credit Evaluator in Monroe Hall, and file it with her prior to departing for your study abroad.
 Click here to learn more about transfer credit and the course approval process.

 Study abroad scholarships

 There are many funding opportunities available for students wishing to study abroad.
 Some grants and scholarships, including the Lyon Program scholarship and the Robert Denommé Study Abroad scholarship, are specifically designated to support students wishing to study in France or in another French-speaking country.
-For details, visit the ISO Scholarships page.
+For more scholarships, visit the ISO Scholarships page.